You are here

 Consultation: Good Clinical Practice Inspections Program

-The TGA is seeking comments from interested parties on a pilot Good Clinical Practice (GCP) Inspections Program of 12 months duration that will inform a routine GCP Inspections Program.
+The TGA sought comments from interested parties on a pilot Good Clinical Practice (GCP) Inspections Program of 12 months duration that will inform a routine GCP Inspections Program.

 *Large file warning: Attempting to open large files over the Internet within the browser window may cause problems.
 It is strongly recommended you download this document to your own computer and open it from there.